Pelochus/armbian-build-rknpu-updates/README.md

-# Modified Armbian for running 0.9.6 RKNPU with Kernel 6.1
+# Modified Armbian for running latest RKNPU driver

-This forks purposes is to run LLMs on Rockchip devices with NPUs using RKLLM.
+This fork purpose is to run LLMs on Rockchip devices with NPUs using RKLLM.
 Check the following links:
 - https://github.com/Pelochus/ezrknpu
 - https://github.com/Pelochus/ezrknn-llm